 The majority of adaptogens are from the roots of plants.
 A plant’s roots convey nutrients, establishing a base on which the plant can grow.
 As such, they can also provide us with a wide range of nutrients that support us “from the ground up”.
 As a result, adaptogens can make you feel stronger, healthier, and less stressed out.

 Panax (aka Asian) Ginseng

-Medicinal use of ginseng dates back thousands of years.
+First let’s talk about Ginseng.
+The medicinal use of ginseng dates back thousands of years.
 It has traditional use in Korea, China, and Russia.
-As such, its uses have been well researched and include:
+As such, its uses have been well-researched.
+They include:

 - Increased energy